marcinkaluza/sil-automation/Exercise2/README.md

         VPC: !GetAtt Network.Outputs.VpcId
 ```

-As you can see the templae creates two **nested stacks** and uses S3BucketUrl parameter to provide location of their templates.
+As you can see, the templae creates two **nested stacks** and uses S3BucketUrl parameter to provide location of their templates.

 Before we start, let's set some environment variables so we do not have to type them over and over again.
-Let's set two variables ot the values of outputs from Exercise 1:
+Let's set two environment variables to the values of outputs from Exercise 1:

 ```
 export BUCKET_NAME=<your bucket name here>